dotnet/apireviews/2017/08-15-Intel Intrinsics/README.md

   are specific for the Intel x86 architecture.

-**Note:** We decided not to use the `CompilerServices` namespace as this namespace is designed not to be used directly by developers but by compiler to aid the code generation.
-For instances, it includes helper types for the async state machine.
+**Note:** We decided not to use the `CompilerServices` namespace as this namespace is designed not to be used directly by developers but by compilers to aid the code generation.
+For instance, it includes helper types for the async state machine.

 ## Just-in-time (JIT) vs. ahead-of-time (AOT) compilation

-In the JIT scenario the runtime will populate internal datastructures during startup that effectively populate the `IsSupported` checks into compile time constants.
+In the JIT scenario the runtime will initialize internal data structures during startup that effectively populate the `IsSupported` checks into compile time constants.
 During JIT, code blocks guarded by unsupported capability checks are simply thrown away.
-This results in small code sizes and even allows granularity checks inside of loops.
+This results in smaller code sizes and even allows granular checks inside of loops.

 In the case of AOT, there are basically two options:

 1. **No light-up**.
 This is logically equivalent to run the JIT for a specific environment and persist the output.
 This means all the capability checks are effectively evaluated at build time.
-Code will not light up on newer CPU models with more features.
+Code will not light up on CPU models with more features.

-2. *With light-up**.
-This would mean the build is producing for a specific CPU architecture with dynamic checks for possible architecture set.
-This allows resulting code, for instance, leverage AVX instructions while still running a CPUs that only support SSE2.

-This poses interesting questions no how this impacts the granularity of the checks because hot loops should have to evaluate capability checks on every iteration.
+2. **With light-up**.
+This would mean the build is produced for a specific CPU architecture with dynamic checks for specific instruction sets.
+This allows resulting code, for instance, to leverage AVX instructions while still running on CPUs that only support SSE2.
+This poses interesting questions to how this impacts the granularity of the checks because hot loops shouldn't have to evaluate capability checks on every iteration.
 Ideally, this would be solved with a smart AOT compiler.

 ## C# language feature: Requiring parameters to be literals

-Certain intrinsics require the operand to become part of the encoded instruction and thus have to be literals (i.e. these can't be dynamic values which are stored in a memory or register).
+Certain intrinsics require the operand to become part of the encoded instruction and thus have to be literals (i.e. these can't be dynamic values which are stored in memory or a register).
 There is currently no way in C# to require a parameter value to be a literal.

 The idea is to have a way to mark a parameter (e.g. using `const` syntax or via